Research and Teaching

 (U, B, V, and R) and turning it into photometric information

 on all the stars in those images.
-Josh is now a post-doc in particle physics at Brown University.
-Laura has entered the field of Medical Physics.
+Josh completed a post-doc in particle physics at Brown University and now works for Intel.

 - Wendy Bennett, Drake University, Class of 2006